common-workflow-language/user_guide/src/introduction/basic-concepts.md

 ```

-## Requirements
+## Processes and Requirements

-The CWL specification allows for implementations to provide extra
-functionality and specify prerequisites to workflows through *requirements*.
-There are many requirements defined in the CWL specification, for instance:

-- `InlineJavascriptWorkflow`
-- `SubworkflowFeatureRequirement`
-- `InitialWorkDirRequirement`
-- `DockerRequirement`

-Some CWL runners may provide requirements that are not in the specification.
-For example, GPU requirements are supported in `cwltool` through the
-`cwltool:CUDARequirement` requirement, but it is not part of the
-{{ cwl_version }} specification and may not be supported by other CWL
-runners.

-Implementations may also decide to implement only a few requirements.
-For
-example, if you want to use sub-workflows, first you may want to confirm
-that the CWL runner you are using supports the
-`SubworkflowFeatureRequirement` requirement.

-Requirements are explained in detail in another section.

-## Processing units
+A process is a computing unit that takes inputs and produces outputs.
+The
+behavior of a process can be affected by the inputs, requirements, and hints.

-There are four types of processing units defined in the CWL specification
+There are four types of processes defined in the CWL specification
 {{ cwl_version }}:

 - A command-line tool;